Fintech Trends Illuminate The Future Of The Industry

 Biometrics is an area that could help bridge that divides.
 Imagine accessing your bank account with your fingerprint, or even just taking your picture with facial recognition software.
 Not only would users no longer need to remember different passwords, but their accounts would be even more secure.

-Whether it be revolutionizing banks or sending money to friends, the future of fintech presents opportunities for anyone to build something truly innovative.
+Whether it be revolutionizing banks or sending money to friends, the latest fintech trends present opportunities for anyone to build something truly innovative.